walmartlabs/lacinia/docs/index.rst

 .. warning::

    This library is still under active development and should not be considered complete.
-   If you would like to contribute, please reach out to eReceipts@wal-mart.com
+   If you would like to contribute, please create a pull request.

 Although GraphQL is quite adept at handling requests from client web browsers and responding with JSON, it is also exceptionally useful for allowing backend systems to communicate.